 Obviously the natural height of a shrub or plants will affect how you shape it and taller thinner shapes my be easier with some varieties than others.

 Tip: A plant is likely to need a few years growth before you start seriously trimming and shaping so think about this when starting.
-Topiary, as the writer Drew Hardy once said, is an art form....
+Topiary, as the blogger Drew Hardy once said, is an art form....

 "...created in the calm of patient imagination, not the rush of spontaneous inspiration"